When you book your airfare through Road Scholar, we are available to assist when an emergency arises.

 For our programs in the U.S., you’ll need to make your own travel arrangements.
 However, for international programs, we highly recommend you purchase your airfare through us.
 If you prefer, in most cases, you can make your own airfare arrangements.
 If you do, you’ll be responsible for getting yourself from the airport to the starting location of your program and returning to the airport at the end.
 Additionally, if we need to alter your program in a way that affects flights schedules, you will be responsible for changing your flight plans and paying any change fees.
 For the greatest protection, we recommend waiting until 90 days prior to your International program to purchase airfare.

 Before your program begins, we will send you detailed information that includes instructions on how to get to the starting location of your program.
 You can also find lots of transportation details in the “Travel Information” section on every trip on our website.

-You’ll receive a final itinerary approximately three to four weeks prior to your departure by e-mail, mail, or both, depending on your account preferences.
+We will send you final itinerary approximately three to four weeks prior to your departure.